JeremyTallant/google_play/README.md

 2. Ensure you have Python installed.
 If not, you can download and install Python from the [official Python website](https://www.python.org/downloads/).
 ## Contents
-1. Google Play Store apps and reviews
+1. **Google Play Store apps and reviews: Import the data, drop duplicate rows, and inspect the data.
-2. Data cleaning
+2. **Data cleaning:
-3. Correcting data types
+3. **Correcting data types:
-4. Exploring app categories
+4. **Exploring app categories:
-5. Distribution of app ratings
+5. **Distribution of app ratings:
-6. Size and price of an app
+6. **Size and price of an app:
-7. Relation between app category and app price
+7. **Relation between app category and app price:
-8. Filter out "junk" apps
+8. **Filter out "junk" apps:
-9. Popularity of paid apps vs free apps
+9. **Popularity of paid apps vs free apps:
-10. Sentiment analysis of user reviews
+10. **Sentiment analysis of user reviews: